thi-ng/umbrella/packages/hdom/README.md

 - [@thi.ng/equiv](https://github.com/thi-ng/umbrella/tree/master/packages/equiv)
 - [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/master/packages/hiccup)

-## Usage
+## API & Usage

-Even though the overall approach should be obvious from the code examples in this document, it's recommended to first study the [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/master/packages/hiccup) reference to learn about the basics of the approach and syntax used.
-Both projects started in early 2016, have somewhat evolved independently, however should be considered complementary.
+Even though the overall approach should be obvious from the different code examples in this document, it's still recommended to also study the [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/master/packages/hiccup) reference to learn about the various syntax options used to define components.
+Both projects started in early 2016 and have somewhat evolved independently, however should be considered complementary.

-#### `start(tree: any, opts?: Partial<HDOMOpts>): () => any`
+### start()

+Params:

+- `tree: any`
+- `opts?: Partial<HDOMOpts>`
+- `impl?: HDOMImplementation`

 Main user function of this package.
 For most use cases, this function should be the only one required in user code.
 It takes an hiccup tree